 Midcentury modern design is a style with staying power.
-Revolutionizing the design world in the middle of the 20th century and revived with new energy in the last decade with the help of Mad Men and a new generation descending on the midcentury mecca of Palm Springs, this sleek style isn’t letting up.
+Revolutionizing the design world in the middle of the 20th century and revived with new energy in the 21st century with the help of iconic shows like Mad Men and a new generation descending on the midcentury mecca of Palm Springs, this sleek style isn’t letting up.

 Learn the history of midcentury and how to use it in your home as we dive into the essential guide to midcentury modern design.